The Democrats’ Trump

 In terms of gender and age, Biden’s biggest vulnerability is literally white men.
 He does poorly among the young, but they don’t vote.
 One of the things people (including myself) got wrong about Trump was seeing the many ways he was different than the typical nominee rather than what he had in common with them1.
 Biden seems different from Trump mostly because he looks like a nominee in both form and function, biography and policy and coalition.

 The similarities continue from there.
 They face similarly divided fields.
 Gaffes and goofs (and in Biden’s case, in particular, his old school positions on various issues) are already factored into his level of support2.
-And, like Trump, the rival most adjacent to him has enough enthusiastic support to put and probably keep him in second place but has enough ill-will in the party that as the field narrows supporters of other candidates will flock to him.
+And, like Trump, the rival most adjacent to him has enough enthusiastic support to put and probably keep him in second place but has enough ill-will in the party that as the field narrows he will have difficulty consolidating support.

 Most importantly, though, what Trump and Biden have in common is this: They reflect the mood of their political parties.
 Republicans were ready to roll the dice and they were willing to (happy to) burn the fields.
 Democrats may reach that point – especially if Biden is nominated and loses – but they just aren’t there yet.
 They appear to want someone who will tend to the fields.